mohammadt3anii/MobileRayTracer/README.md

 ### Main tasks

+* Use library to read texture images
+* Implement loading of textures
 * Rewrite code in a data oriented design
 * Rewrite data structures in order to take advantage of **cache spatial / temporal locality**
-* Implement loading of textures

 ### Possible Optimizing tasks